christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 TODO rephrase

-"To achieve availability and horizontal scalability, many modern distributed systems rely on replicated databases, which maintain multiple replicas of shared data [@].
+"To achieve availability and horizontal scalability, many modern distributed systems rely on replicated databases, which maintain multiple replicas of shared data [@liu2013replication].
 Depending on the replication protocol, the data is accessible to clients at any of the replicas, and these replicas communicate changes to each other using message passing."

 Example use cases for replication in distributed systems are large-scale software-as-a-service applications that use data replicas in geographically distinct locations [@mkandla2021evaluation], applications for mobile devices that keep replicas locally to support fast and offline access, key-value stores that act as a book keeper for shared cluster meta data [@] or social networks where user content is to be distributed to billions of other users, to mention a few.

-- Horizontal Scalability
+#### Horizontal Scalability

 - Nodes accessible from different geographic regions, providing lower latencies to users by serving data from nodes closer to the user...

-Lorem ipsum dolor sit amet, consetetur sadipscing elitr, sed diam nonumy eirmod tempor invidunt ut labore et dolore magna aliquyam erat, sed diam voluptua.
-At vero eos et accusam et justo duo dolores et ea rebum.
-Stet clita kasd gubergren, no sea takimata sanctus est Lorem ipsum dolor sit amet.
-Lorem ipsum dolor sit amet, consetetur sadipscing elitr, sed diam nonumy eirmod tempor invidunt ut labore et dolore magna aliquyam erat, sed diam voluptua.
-At vero eos et accusam et justo duo dolores et ea rebum.
-Stet clita kasd gubergren, no sea takimata sanctus est Lorem ipsum dolor sit amet.
+"C. Replication for Scalability
+Replication is not only used to achieve high availability, but also to make a system more scalable, i.e., to improve ability of the system to meet increasing performance demands in order to provide acceptable level of response time.
+Imagine a situation, when a system operates under so high workload that goes beyond the system’s capability to handle it.
+In such situation, either system performance degrades significantly or the system becomes unavailable.
+There are two general solutions for such scenario: vertical scaling, i.e., scaling up, and horizontal scaling, i.e., scaling out.
+For vertical scaling, data served on a single server [@liu2013replication]"

+replication allows making the service horizontally scalable, i.e., improving service throughput.
+Apart from this, in some cases, replication allows also to improve access latency and hence the service quality.
+When concerning about service latency, it is always desirable to place service replicas in close proximity to its clients.
+This allows reducing the request round-trip time and hence the latency experienced by clients

 #### Safety and Reliability